-Other Functions
+Other functions

-LpFindIIS(Ip: LpType : newLp : optional boolean)
+LpFindIIS(lp: LpType : newLp : optional boolean)

-Computes and returns the Irreducibly Infeasible Subset (IIS) of the constraints.
-This is meaningful when Lpstatus(1p)=2 ("no feasible solution"), and is useful for identifying what portions of your constraint formulation make the problem infeasible.
+Computes and returns the irreducibly infeasible subset (IIS) of the constraints.
+This is meaningful when $\mathtt{LpStatus}(\mathtt{lp}) = 2$ ("no feasible solution"), and is useful for identifying what portions of your constraint formulation make the problem infeasible.

-When the optional parameter, newLp, is specified, returns a new <<LP>> object having the subset of constraints (still infeasible).
-The components of this object can be accessed using solverInfo().
+When the optional parameter, newLp, is specified, returns a new <<Lp>> object having the subset of constraints (still infeasible).
+The components of this object can be accessed using SolverInfo().